Website monitoring

 - Bar chart showing distribution of server responses

-- Quickly spot unusual patterns
+- Helps spot unusual patterns

 - Common codes: 200 (OK), 500 (Server Error), 404 (Not Found)

-Switch between different time periods to analyze data:
+Switch between different time periods:

 - 1h - Last hour of monitoring data